 What are the proposed legislative reforms?

-There are 10 measures proposed for inclusion in Bill No. 2.
-The focus is keeping participants safe.
+There are 10 measures proposed for inclusion in Bill No. 2 with a focus on keeping participants safe.
 They do this by giving the NDIS Commission stronger compliance and enforcement powers.

 The measures cover three key areas: